 Central Intelligence Agency

 Washington, D.C.
-2000
+2060

 30 May 1995

-Mr. Richard Davis

-Director, National Security Analysis US General Accounting Office
+Mr. Richard Davis Director, National Security Analysis US General Accounting Office Washington, D.C.

-Washington, D.C.
 20548

 Dear Mr. Davis,

-In a letter dated 30 March 1995, this Agency advised you

-the completion of your investigation of the crash of an airborne object near Roswell, New Mexico, in July 1947.
-In accordance with

-your request, we have searched all of our data bases against the terms "Project Mogul" and "Roswell, New Mexico."
+In a letter dated 30 March 1995, this Agency advised you-that it would conduct a comprehensive record search to aid in the completion of your investigation of the crash of an airborne object near Roswell, New Mexico, in July 1947.
+In accordance with your request, we have searched all of our data bases against the terms "Project Mogul" and "Roswell, New Mexico."

 The search did not yield any documents related to either of these terms.
-Therefore, this Agency has no information, beyond

-these records already reviewed by Mr. Gary Wester of your staff, relevant to your investigation.
+Therefore, this Agency has no information, beyond those records already reviewed by Mr. Gary Weeter of your staff, relevant to your investigation.

 Sincerely,

-norflatin

-,

 Nora Slatkin Executive Director